← The Poor Four · 02

 The cost of leaks.

-3. Un-followed-up quotes drain pipeline quietly.
+- Quiet quotes drain the pipeline.
 Most service businesses quote, then wait.
 No second touch.
-No objection-handling sequence.
-No "are you still deciding?" cadence.
-The quote goes cold and the revenue disappears without a single conversation about why.
+No clear reminder.
+The quote goes cold and no one can say why.

 A system that follows through.

-Lost-lead reactivation runs in the background — reaching back to past leads and dormant customers on a schedule that keeps your business top of mind without requiring any owner attention.
+Lost-lead reactivation runs in the background.
+It reaches back to past leads and dormant customers on a schedule that keeps your business present without requiring owner attention.
 The whole system runs in 30 days, not 90.

 Leaking revenue is fixable.